N-Zubko/digital-business-card-builder/README.md

 Digital Business Card Builder helps users to build and customize business cards directly in the browser and save the result as a pdf.
 The idea is based on [Scrimba](https://scrimba.com/learn/learnreact) React course.

+🚧 WIP 🚧 More announced features to be added

 ## Built with